sdomi/amiwm/MODULES.md

 iconify respectively.
 The will only have effect inside windows and in window frames.
 (These are the only places that front/iconfy/back has effect anyway.)

+## Filesystem module

+This is an april fools joke module, but at least it's a starting point for building out an icon on the desktop!

+Module "Filesystem" "/path/to/open"